The Best Low Maintenance Garden Ideas on a Budget

 Remove the plant from its original pot and delicately separate it into three parts, gently untangling the roots.
 Dig a hole for each plant, firmly plant them, and give them a good watering.
 As they spread in the following year, you can repeat the process and divide them once more.

-Reuse Old Jars as Planters
+Reusing Old Jars as Planters are a Great Low-Maintenance Solution

 Next time you stumble upon a collection of old jars, instead of tossing them out, why not transform them into unique plant homes?
 This nifty and eco-friendly idea is a fantastic way to upcycle and reduce waste while adding greenery to your space.